Priyaa-18/distributed-cache/README.md

 - **Load Balancing**: Multiple replicas behind a load balancer
 - **Configuration**: External config files for cluster topology
 - **Logging**: Structured logging with correlation IDs
+- **Distributed Rate Limiting**: Backed by Redis or a shared store for cluster-wide enforcement

 ### Scaling